-- ✓ Identify a Designated Teacher for Looked After Children, whose role is set out below. - ✓ It is essential that another appropriate person is identified quickly should the Designated Teacher leave the school or take sick leave. - ✓ Ensure that procedures are in place to monitor the admission, progress, attendance and any exclusion of Looked After Children and take action where progress, conduct or attendance is below expectations. - ✓ Report on the progress, attendance and conduct of Looked After Children to all parties involved. - ✓ Ensure that staff in school receive relevant training and are aware of their responsibilities under this policy and related guidance.
+- ✓ Identify a Designated Teacher for Children in Care, whose role is set out below. - ✓ It is essential that another appropriate person is identified quickly should the Designated Teacher leave the school or take sick leave. - ✓ Ensure that procedures are in place to monitor the admission, progress, attendance and any exclusion of Children in Care and take action where progress, conduct or attendance is below expectations. - Report on the progress, attendance and conduct of Children in Care to all parties involved. - ✓ Ensure that staff in school receive relevant training and are aware of their responsibilities under this policy and related guidance.

-Responsibility of the Governing Body Ensure that all Governors are fully aware of the legal requirements and guidance on the education of Looked After Children: The Education (Admission of Looked After Children England) Regulations 2006.
-Relevant DfE guidance to Governing Bodies (Supporting Looked After Learners: A Practical Guide for School Governors).
-Ensure that the school has an overview of the needs and progress of Looked After Children.
-Allocate resources to meet the needs of Looked After Children.
-Ensure the school's other policies and procedures support their needs.
-Ensure that the school has a Designated Teacher, and that the Designated Teacher is enabled to carry out his or her responsibilities as below.
-Support the Head teacher, the Designated Teacher and other staff in ensuring that the needs of Looked After Children are recognised and met.
-Re eceive a termly report setting out: 1.
-The number of looked-after pupils on the school's roll (if any).
+Responsibility of the Governing Body

+- ✓ Ensure that all Governors are fully aware of the legal requirements and guidance on the education of Children in Care: The Education Regulations 2006.
+Relevant DfE guidance to Governing Bodies (Supporting Looked After Learners: A Practical Guide for School Governors). - ✓ Ensure that the school has an overview of the needs and progress of Children in Care. - ✓ Allocate resources to meet the needs of Children in Care. - ✓ Ensure the school's other policies and procedures support their needs. - ✓ Ensure that the school has a Designated Teacher, and that the Designated Teacher is enabled to carry out his or her responsibilities as below. - ✓ Support the Head teacher, the Designated Teacher and other staff in ensuring that the needs of Children in Care are recognised and met.

+Receive a termly report setting out:

-- 2. Their attendance, as a discrete group, compared to other pupils. - 3.
+- 1. The number of looked-after pupils on the school's roll (if any). - 2.
+Their attendance, as a discrete group, compared to other pupils. - 3.
 Their Teacher Assessment, as a discrete group, compared to other pupils. - 4.
 The number of fixed term and permanent exclusions (if any). - 5.
-The destinations of pupils who leave the school. - 6.
-The information for this report should be collected and reported in ways that preserve the anonymity and respect the confidentiality of the pupils concerned.
+The destinations of pupils who leave the school.

+6. The information for this report should be collected and reported in ways that preserve the anonymity and respect the confidentiality of the pupils concerned.